shilaan/personal-website/content/post/2021-07-11-writing-reproducible-manuscripts-in-r/index.markdown

 ## Motivation

 I recently gave a talk on writing reproducible manuscripts using R Markdown and the R package [*papaja*](https://github.com/crsh/papaja) (*p*reparing *apa j*ournal *a*rticles).
-One of my main motivations for using R to write up my manuscripts is contained in this tweet by [Pamela Jacobsen](https://twitter.com/pamelacjacobsen?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E1394207042462785539%7Ctwgr%5E%7Ctwcon%5Es1_&ref_url=http%3A%2F%2Flocalhost%3A4321%2Fpost%2Fwriting-reproducible-manuscripts-in-r%2F):
+One of my main motivations for using R to write up my manuscripts is contained in a tweet by Pamela Jacobsen:

 <center>

-{{< tweet user="pamelacjacobsen" id="1394207042462785539" >}}
+Why does so much of academia involve cutting and pasting information from one document to another document?

+*Pamela Jacobsen (May 17, 2021)*

 </center>